BEEF LIVER BALLS

 MINI DOG BISCUITS

 Organic Dog Treats Australia - Get what you need and pay for !

-BTW upfront, you should know that our 100% meat based dog treat range of Kangaroo and Fish are inherently ORGANIC dog treats.
+BTW upfront, you should know that our 100% meat based dog treat range of Kangaroo and Fish are inherently ORGANIC dog treats Australia.
 While some dog food and dog treats that are even certified as organic might not be.